News New Look, Same Vision: KrakenD’s Website Redesign

 }

 In addition to query parameters, you can pass a body through the flag use_request_body.
-When both the params/query strings and the body input are enabled, the parameters and query string are set first, and the JSON body secondly.
-This means that the body will overwrite colliding values set by the params/query strings (you pass the same fields in both).
-Or said otherwise: params / query values will only apply when those values are not set in the body payload.
+When both the params/query strings and the body input are enabled, the parameters and query string are set first and the JSON body second.
+This means the body will overwrite colliding values set by the params/query strings (you pass the same fields in both).
+Or said otherwise: params/query values will only apply when those values are not set in the body payload.

-Finally, fields for the GRPC body can also be taken from the headers data (but query string values and URL params take precedence if provided over the values found in the the headers).
+Finally, fields for the GRPC body can also be taken from the headers data (but query string values and URL parameters take precedence if provided over the values found in the headers).

 Limitations